September 21, 2022 7 min read

 Cat urine contains urea, pheromones, uric acid, and other components.
 Standard cleaning solutions do not eliminate uric acid, which can stay in a home for years.

 While removing cat odor is a problem most homeowners face.
-It can annoy our visitors and us who visit your abode!
+It can annoy our visitors who visit your abode!

-The cat odor in our house is due to cat poop, dander, vomit, urine, and food.
+The cat odor in our house could be due to cat poop, dander, vomit, urine, and food.
 These leave behind a foul odor that is hard to remove.
 So, what's the solution?

 Several things can be done to prevent the unpleasant odor in the house.
 Let's dive in to know about the ways to maintain an excellent odor in our home with the presence of the cat: